 Most recently, Kimberley performed for the 6th HUM Awards with BNF Entertainment Dubai.
 She will be returning for a second season of Wondersee Entertainment’s “The Great Big Boo” tour in Canada in Fall 2018.
 She is also a member of Knowledge Dance Company, a new contemporary dance company based out of Toronto, where she is rehearsing for shows to be performed later in 2018.
 Having extensive teaching experience and choreographing for all ages all around the GTA, Kimberley is continually inspired by new people and experiences.
 She is excited to return to Gotta Dance this season and cannot wait to share her love and passion for dance with all the kids!

-Georgi DiRocco is 19 years old from Ottawa, Ontario where she grew up in the competitive dance world.
+Georgi DiRocco is from Ottawa, Ontario where she grew up in the competitive dance world.
 Georgi has trained in styles such as ballet, contemporary, jazz, acrobatics, hip hop, partnering and floor work.
 Georgi has completed several R.A.D and B.A.T.D syllabus exams and has received her teaching certificate with the B.A.T.D syllabus.
 After going to the Canterbury High School Dance program, Georgi moved to Toronto to attend the Conteur Academy, a post-secondary training program specializing in Contemporary dance.
 Georgi has worked with choreographers such as Eryn Waltman, Ryan Lee, Scott Macdonald, Alysa Pires, Julia Cratchley, Dani Matte, Patrizia Ferlisi and was mentored by Brandon Croisetiere.
 Georgi has been choreographing around Ontario for the past 3 years and hopes to continue her love for choreographing and teaching after graduated in 2018.e team!

 Briana has been teaching at Gotta Dance for 3 years, and is looking forward to working her 4th year and meeting all the wonderful new students!
 Gotta Dance has become a second home to Briana as a teacher, but mostly as a place where she grew up and learned almost everything she knows about dance.
 From the years 2005-2011, Briana was a dancer in the competitive program.
 A few years later she was asked to come back and teach alongside a wonderful group of talented teachers!
 Now she’s currently teaching acro and jazz while attending school at the University of Toronto.